n3rdopolis/rebeccablackos/README.txt

                                         pixman renderer.
 Use this if there is a problem with Mesa's software renderer.

             wlmforcefbdev :             [Legacy option] Force the WaylandLoginManager to handle the system as if though it does not support kernel mode setting, even if kernel mode setting is available.
+Weston dropped the framebuffer backend, so this option no longer works

             wlmnofbdev :                [Legacy option] Force the WaylandLoginManager to handle the system as if though it does not support framebuffer, even if framebuffers are available.
 (Recent versions of Weston dropped the framebuffer backend.
 This is redundant now.)

-            wlmdebug :                  [Legacy option] Forces more sysrq trigger options to be available.
+            wlmdebug :                  [Legacy option] Forces more sysrq trigger options to be available, and sessions marked as debug only to be listed

-            wlmdebuginsecure :          This option is the same as wlmdebug, and allows a root diagnostic terminal to be started.
+            wlmdebuginsecure :          [Legacy option] This option is the same as wlmdebug, and allows a root diagnostic terminal to be started.

        These relevant options are also handled, (but not by the WaylandLoginManager itself)